 Upon conclusion of the investigation, the government will decide whether to intervene or become a party to the qui tam lawsuit.
 Should the government become a party, the litigation is handled jointly by the whistleblower’s attorney and the government.
 Should the government decline to intervene, the whistleblower may proceed without government intervention.

-Rewards For Whistleblowers
+Rewards For Whistleblowers in Houston

 The whistleblower must be the first to raise allegations in order to collect a reward.
 Under the FCA, whistleblowers may be entitled to 15 to 30% of the government’s recovery.
 Under statutory provisions, the defendant of the whistleblower’s claim may also be responsible for the whistleblower’s attorney fees and case-related expenses.